Part VII

 Treat any movement toward “I am beyond consequence” as a red-flag state, not a realization.

-If you notice yourself or a teacher using non-duality to bypass repair, minimize impact, or cross boundaries, stop advanced Void Meditation work, return to Tier 1 Grounding tools, and seek supervision or therapeutic support before proceeding.
+If you notice yourself or another person using non-duality to bypass repair, minimize impact, or cross boundaries, stop advanced Void Meditation work, return to Tier 1 Grounding tools, and bring in someone steady and trustworthy before proceeding.

-Lean on the ethical scaffolding you have already built—the Preface’s Serene Center agreements and the Living-Consent frameworks in Part VI (Ethics).
-Let those agreements hold the consent architecture that helps you live this discernment in practice.
+Lean on the ethical ground you have already built—the Preface’s Serene Center agreements and the Living-Consent framework in Ethics.
+Let those agreements hold the shape of this discernment in practice.

-This is not a one-time achievement.
-Regular practice, brief daily silence, and re-centering when overwhelmed keep Dragon’s Fire steerable.
+Regular practice, brief daily silence, and timely re-centering keep that fire steerable.

 Navigating Challenges from the Serene Center